-After 22 years of military service it was time to choose a country and a city and a home.
+After many years of military service it was time to choose a country and a city and a home.
 Where better to settle than Kingston?
 It had been a frequent posting during his service career and a place full of happy memories as a homeowner.

 “Doug always wanted a little adventure in his life… first it was the Canadian Military… these days it’s real estate!”